 Q: What is it that you enjoy about photography?

-Donald Leon Farrow: Photography is more of a creative outlet, which offers a pleasant change from the work of engineering.
+Donald Leon Farrow: Photography is more of a creative outlet, which offers a pleasant change from the work of nursing.
 But there is a technical side to photography.

 Q: How so?

 Donald Leon Farrow: Understanding light, composition and how a camera works in general can make the difference between good photography and great photography.

 Q: Is it better to take photos using outside lighting or inside lighting?

 Donald Leon Farrow: Both have their benefits.
 In general, it depends on the subject.